 1872 – The first US patent (#133,188) for an adding machine capable of printing totals and subtotals, called a “calculating machine,” was issued to E.D.
 Barbour of Boston, Massachusetts.

-1872 – American suffragette Susan B Anthony was arrested after voting on the 5th November in Rochester New York.
+1872 – American suffragette Susan B Anthony was arrested after voting on the 5th of November in Rochester, New York.
 She was found guilty and never paid the $100 fine.

 1874 – National Woman’s Christian Temperance Union organized in Cleveland.